Classic Independence Day decor is fun, but sometimes you want something different. That’s when this set of Independence Day printables is just right.

 *Note: I can’t guarantee that the file will fit within the Cricut print and cut dimensions if the corners are erased.
 If you erase the entire box by accident, try uploading the file again.
 (Someday, I hope Cricut will import high-quality print files to upload at their intended size!)

 Even if you’re not married to a history buff, these free Independence Day printables are sure to be a fun addition to your July 4th celebration.
-If you’re ready to get printing, just click here to request your copy of the free Independence Day Printables.

 Which is your favorite part of these Independence Day party printables?

 How will you be using your party circles?